pauljang3/HomeLab/README.md

 ---

 ## Hardware Components
-For this project, I used a spare PC with the following specs:
+For this project, I used my home PC with the following specs:

-- Processor: Intel i5
+- Processor: Intel i7
 - Memory: 16GB RAM
-- Storage: 500GB SSD
+- Storage: 1TB SSD

 ---